 1. Immediately Contact the Buyer

 If the review is attached to an Amazon order, you can send a message to your buyer asking how you can remedy the issue.
-Offering a replacement or refund in the initial message will oftentimes do the trick.
+Offering a replacement or refund in the initial message will often do the trick as well.

 2. Resolve Issues to the Buyer’s Satisfaction